Children and families of the Sylvia Thomas Center contributed squares to make this quilt representing the Forever Families we serve.

 Helping Adoptive Families

-For 15 years, we have been making a difference in helping adoptive families stay together by working through issues and solving behavior problems.
+For more than 20 years, we have been making a difference in helping adoptive families stay together by working through issues and solving behavior problems.
 This includes a focus on providing badly needed support and counseling to children effected by abuse, abandonment and neglect.

 Since inception, Sylvia Thomas Center’s staff and volunteers have touched the life of over 6,000 children and families — specifically over 300 children have received intensive case management services including family and individual therapy.
 As a result of our much needed services, since our foundation, we have have phenomenal success with adoptive and foster families.